 The Basic Components

-While the design has changed over the years, a basic Arduino kit comes with the following components:
+While the design has changed over the years, a basic Arduinos kit comes with the following components:

 Arranged in a specific pattern, these pins let you connect the MCU to the other boards can parts of your custom device.
 They also allow you to attach a daughter add-on board, called a “shield” to your device.
 There are two types of pins: